ArthurGao/platform-prototype/README.md

   4. Dependence on Local Infrastructure: When tests depend on a local setup that might differ from the production environment, the tests may pass locally but fail in production due to misconfigured or non-representative environments.

 ## Proposed Solution
-The prototype consists of two Spring Boot "microservices—Microservice A" and "Microservice B" —with the following key interactions and deployment capabilities:
+The prototype consists of two Spring Boot "Microservice A" and "Microservice B" with the following key interactions and deployment capabilities:
 * Inter-Service Communication:
-  -	Microservice A calls Microservice B through a RESTful API endpoint.
+  -	Microservice A calls Microservice B through a Restful API endpoint.
   -	Microservice B is responsible for interacting with a database.
   - They share a parent POM to ensure consistent dependency management and versioning.
 * Deployment Options Using Docker and Docker Compose: